sowbug/groove/NOTES.md

 The sample custom widget (toggle) has a wrapper that implements `Widget`, but I'm not totally sure how it works.

+11 Sep 2023: an advantage of a widget is that it lives for only one frame.
+This means that if you hand it a reference, it's a lot easier to reason about its scope.
+This might mean that even components should have a "shadow widget" that takes (1) a mut reference to the component, and (2) whatever other references it needs just for drawing.
+The downside is that we lose the standardized Displays trait in things that we were calling "components," and make the app rendering code a little more complicated.
+But that complication should be exactly offset by the simpler setup of the component in the first place (since we no longer have to give the component the long-lived reference).

 ## painting one thing over another thing

 ```rust